 Risk of Paraquat Poisoning

-This report revealed scientific studies finding that "paraquat increases the likelihood of developing Parkinson's disease."
-In addition, the study found a correlation between the toxic chemical and the increased risk of paraquat poisoning and oxidative stress.
+This report revealed scientific studies that "Paraquat increases the likelihood of developing Parkinson's disease."
+In addition, the study found a correlation between the toxic substance and the increased risk of Paraquat poisoning and oxidative stress.

-In other research by the same team, farmworkers had an increased risk of developing Parkinson's disease if exposed to toxic paraquat herbicides for five or more years.
-This toxic herbicide is widely used and often causes harmful side effects on those exposed to it.
+In other research by the same team, farmworkers had an increased risk of developing Parkinson's disease if exposed to Paraquat herbicides for five or more years.
+This toxic herbicide is widely used and often causes harmful side effects on those exposed.
 Those with Parkinson's disease should avoid exposure at all costs.

 A study conducted in New York as part of the Agricultural Health Study (AHS) examined whether or not exposure to pesticides, including Paraquat, was connected to Parkinson's disease.

-The study concluded that although there was an association between using the chemical and contracting Parkinson's disease, other factors might be contributing to this link.
+The study concluded that although there was an association between using the chemical and contracting Parkinson's disease, other factors might contribute to this link.